How To Do Boho Without Looking Like A Coachella Victim

 "I got it in Paris!
 I love it so much because of that huge gem stone in it.
 It's almost like a good luck charm."

-These kinds of modest-looking dresses in vintage stores can feel intimidating.
+These kinds of modest-looking dresses in thrift stores can feel intimidating.
 How do you dress it up to look cool?

 "Mix them with unique items like metallic and lace pieces.
 Especially if something feels 'luxury' or like a designer piece.
 That pair-up usually makes both items look even cooler."